 Enable Mobile Hotspot on Ubuntu Linux

-You enable a mobile hotspot on Ubuntu Linux by turning your PC into a Wi-Fi router, sharing its internet connection with other devices.
+You enable a mobile hotspot on Ubuntu Linux by configuring your computer to share its internet connection, transforming it into a portable Wi-Fi router.

 How to turn on mobile hotspot in Ubuntu Linux